remipch/solar_concentrator/README.md

 Limitations of this version:
 * There is no safety layer implemented (see warning above :warning:)
-* An initial manual step is required to orient the panel before it can automatically track the sun.
+* An initial manual step is required to orient the panel before it can automatically track the sun
 * Only one panel can be controlled
 * Does not work on cloudy days (it is the user's responsibility to remove the clouds from the sky :smile:)
 * Power consumption could be significantly reduced through the implementation of various low-power modes